 How to go from nurse to doctor

-To help you gain a better sense of what to expect, we asked Dr. Boling to talk about what each step of her journey was like.
-She’s proof that it’s possible to advance to a career as a practicing physician.
-You might even be surprised to learn she had some advantages over her peers.
+To help you gain a better sense of what to expect, we asked Dr. Boling to outline each step of her RN to MD journey.
+She actually found she had some advantages over her peers.

 1. Tackle medical school admission requirements

-Though every medical school is a little different, the Association of American Medical Colleges (AAMC) does a good job of outlining all the application components you’ll need to complete.
-Some of the most important requirements are taking the Medical College Admission Test (MCAT), securing letters of recommendation, writing a personal statement, and completing course prerequisites.
+The Association of American Medical Colleges (AAMC) does a good job of outlining all the medical school application components you’ll need to complete, such as taking the Medical College Admission Test (MCAT), securing letters of recommendation, and completing course prerequisites.

 “I had examined thousands and thousands of people during my 20 years as a nurse practitioner,” Dr. Boling says.
 She also had experience verbally conveying information to patients.
 “Having already talked to people about sensitive issues for a long time, I had an advantage,” Dr. Boling says.

 2. Apply and gain acceptance to medical school

 The next step in making a career change to medicine, is applying for medical school.
 You’ll most likely apply to schools through the American Medical College Application Service (AMCAS), a centralized system which allows you to easily submit numerous applications.
 Once programs receive your initial application, they may send you a secondary one with questions or essay prompts.

 The next step is attending interviews, and you should go to as many as you can.
 While you might ultimately end up choosing a medical school far from home, you should feel empowered to do what it takes to achieve your goals.

 “I just thought, ‘Okay, this is where I’m going now,’” Dr. Boling says, reflecting on her decision to move across the country for medical school.